b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 possibilities.

 It turns out this relationship holds also for bigger numbers.
-In mathematics it can be calculated using [factorial](https://en.wikipedia.org/wiki/Factorial) function that is already implemented in Julia (see [the docs](https://docs.julialang.org/en/v1/base/math/#Base.factorial)).
+In mathematics it can be calculated using [the factorial](https://en.wikipedia.org/wiki/Factorial) function that is already implemented in Julia (see [the docs](https://docs.julialang.org/en/v1/base/math/#Base.factorial)).